sophiaponte/prefect-legacy/docs/orchestration/getting-started/more-resources.md

 ## The Prefect Blog

-The [Prefect blog](https://www.prefect.io/resources) has lots of ideas and guides on simple ways to get started with Prefect.
-For new users on Core 0.15.0, our [New Flow Run Experience](https://www.prefect.io/blog/prefect-0-15-0-a-new-flow-run-experience) blog post sets out a new way to run flows with Prefect.
+The [Prefect blog](https://www.prefectlegacy.io/resources) has lots of ideas and guides on simple ways to get started with prefectlegacy.
+For new users on Core 0.15.0, our [New Flow Run Experience](https://www.prefectlegacy.io/blog/prefect-0-15-0-a-new-flow-run-experience) blog post sets out a new way to run flows with prefectlegacy.

 ## Examples